 Saturday Soup

 Thanksgiving leftovers are the best!
-But if a week’s gone by and your frig still holds turkey bounty, chances are, everyone’s ready to move on.
+But if a week’s gone by and your fridge still holds turkey bounty, chances are, everyone’s ready to move on.

 ALANNA's TIPS Bacon meat itself is optional but bacon fat seems to meld all the flavors.
-Add only enough leftovers as needed for the next meal because leftover leftover soup is strictly forbidden!
-Experiment: memorable batches have included fruit cocktail and applesauce; one great one used up leftover sauerkraut and sausage.
+Add only enough leftovers as needed for the next meal because leftover Saturday Soup is strictly forbidden!
+Experiment!
+Memorable batches have included fruit cocktail and applesauce; one great potful used up leftover sauerkraut and sausage.

 SATURDAY SOUP